Minnesota Homeowners Insurance

-A standard home insurance policy costs an average of $845 in Minnesota, which includes four primary types of coverage: dwelling, other structures, personal property and loss of use.
+Standard Minnesota homeowners insurance rates average at $845/yr ($70/mo), which includes the four primary types of coverage: dwelling, other structures, personal property and loss of use.
 Home owners need to know what these coverages mean, and be aware of the perils their homes faces.

 Where you and your family live is called the dwelling, and that is the major portion of your homeowner’s insurance policy.
 The dwelling includes the structure of the home and its support utilities, so a broken pipe in your walls is covered under the dwelling portion, as would be a fire that destroyed the whole house.